-- Perform a safe stop at designated unloading areas as described in subsection 10.2.1.

-- Secure the bus by:

-- Turning off the ignition switch.
+Turning off the ignition switch.

-- Removing key if leaving driver's compartment.
+Removing the key if leaving driver's compartment.

-- Have the students remain seated until told to exit.
+Have the students remain seated until told to exit.

-- Position yourself to supervise unloading as required or recommended by your state or local regulations.

-- · Have students exit in orderly fashion.

-- Observe students as they step from bus to see that all move promptly away from the unloading area.

-- Walk through the bus and check for hiding/ sleeping students and items left by students.

-- Check all mirrors.
-Make certain no students are returning to the bus.

-- If you cannot account for a student outside the bus and the bus is secure, check around and underneath the bus.
+- Position yourself to supervise unloading as required or recommended by your state or local regulations. - Have students exit in orderly fashion. - Observe students as they step from the bus to see that all move promptly away from the unloading area. - Walk through the bus and check for hiding/sleeping students and items left by students. - Check all mirrors.
+Make certain no students are returning to the bus. - If you cannot account for a student outside the bus and the bus is secure, take the key and check around and underneath the bus.

-- When all students are accounted for, prepare to leave by:
+When all students are accounted for, prepare to leave by:

 - Closing the door.

 - Fastening safety belt.

 - Starting engine.

 - Engaging the transmission.

 - Releasing the parking brake.

-- Turning off alternating flashing red lights.

 - Turning on left turn signal.

-- Checking all mirrors again.
+- Checking all mirrors again

 - Allowing congested traffic to disperse.

-When it is safe, pull away from the unloading area.
+- When it is safe to do so, pull away from the unloading area.

-10.2.5 - Special Dangers of Loading and Unloading
+10.2.5 Special Dangers of Loading and Unloading

-Dropped or Forgotten Objects.
-Always focus on students as they approach the bus and watch for any who disappear from sight.
+Dropped or Forgotten Objects: Always focus on students as they approach the bus and watch for any who disappear from sight.

 Students may drop an object near the bus during loading and unloading.
-Stopping to pick up the object, or returning to pick up the object may cause the student to disappear from the driver's sight at a very dangerous moment.
+Stopping to pick up the object may cause the student to disappear from the driver's sight at a very dangerous moment.